 Engaging Students Through Design

 As architects and designers, we are deeply invested in the future of the places we live, both in the built environment and within our communities.
 As our Baltimore office has grown, we have made it a strategic priority to engage in placemaking and establish lasting connections.
 A key aspect of this commitment is our involvement in local schools through mentorship and design education.
-Many of our team members have volunteered with Baltimore students, with several maintaining relationships with different schools for over a decade.

-We reached out to DIH in early 2024 to build a relationship and better understand the needs of the students and school.
-After discussing options, we developed an after-school program for fourth through sixth-grade students, launching in October 2024.
+By working directly with DIH, we aim to offer students firsthand exposure to the world of design and connect them with the professionals shaping their community.
+We reached out to DIH in early 2024 to better understand the needs of the students and school.
+After discussing options, we developed an after-school program for third through fifth-grade students, launching in October 2024.
 Over the past six months, we have introduced students to various aspects of architecture and design through interactive activities.
 Our first session even included a mini-visioning workshop to understand what they wanted to learn.

 Our sessions have included: